usi-verification-and-security/athena/README.md

 A large part of the [SMT instance generator] was implemented by Fedor Gromov.

-## Publication
+## Publications

-To know more about the theory behind ATHENA, as well as its applications, have a look at our [iFM23 paper].
+To know more about the theory behind ATHENA, as well as its applications, have a look at our papers published at [FAC] and [iFM23].

 [^1]: The alfc checker has been recently rebranded *ethos*.
 According to [@ajreynol] this was only a name change on the checker side, with the codebase carrying over from alfc.
 Together with this change, however, the relation between cvc5 and alfc/ethos has been refactored and ATHENA has not yet been updated to accommodate for it.
 For the time being, support is available for [cvc5 v1.1.2] and [alfc eca2cbd].